kburak78/Mutation-rate-Ppr/README.md

 ## 5. Hardfiltering the Variants

+-> Skip this step and go to 6.

 For Filters I used this, which was also proposed for QD <2.0 || MQ <40.0 || FS >60.0 || SOR >5.0 || ReadPosRankSum < -8.0"